Polytropic and Chaplygin f(R)-gravity models: Abstract

 \section{Abstract}

-Motivated by the recent works of us \cite{karamikhaled,Karami}, we establish a correspondence between the $f(R)$-gravity with the polytropic and Chaplygin gas dark energy models.
-We reconstruct the different $f(R)$-gravity models according to the polytropic, standard Chaplygin, generalized Chaplygin, modified Chaplygin and modified variable Chaplygin gas dark energy models.
-We obtain the necessary conditions for crossing the phantom divide line of the selected models which describe accelerated expansion of the universe.
+\centerline{\bf Abstract} We reconstruct different $f(R)$-gravity models corresponding to the polytropic, standard Chaplygin, generalized Chaplygin, modified Chaplygin and modified variable Chaplygin gas dark energy models.
+We also obtain the equation of state parameters of the corresponding $f(R)$-gravity models which describe the accelerated expansion of the universe.
+We conclude that although the equation of state parameters of the obtained $f(R)$-gravities can behave like phantom or quintessence dark energy models, they cannot justify the transition from the quintessence state to the phantom regime.
+Furthermore, the polytropic and Chaplygin $f(R)$-gravity models in de Sitter space can satisfy the inflation condition.\\